 Note that the sales performance dashboard differs from a sales leaderboard.

 While the former shows the collective effort of an entire sales team, the latter evaluates how individual sales reps stack up against each other.
-Common metrics include daily activity and number of products demos completed against targets.
+Common metrics include daily activity and the number of product demos completed against targets.

 3. Sales Cycle Length Dashboard